kkredit/confronting-wicked-crypto/reading/lawfare/PrinciplesforaMoreInformedExceptionalAccessDebate.md

 - Summary:
   - Provide some talking points to enable deeper conversation around EA
   - A little optimistic about how helpful this will be
     - "I know what the problem is, lack of detail.
-Solved."
+Solved." (not a quote; the gist)
   - Authors are UK GCHQ intelligence and security technical directors
+  - Responded to in franklin_open_2019
 - Purpose:
 - Premises:
   - Focused on "mass-scale, commodity, end-to-end encrypted services, which today pose one of the